How EU cloud providers actually compare

 Best for GPU and AI workloads: OVHcloud or IONOS.
 Both offer the broadest range of GPU models.
 OVHcloud also has AI Endpoints for serverless inference.
 IONOS uniquely offers Intel Gaudi accelerators if you want a non-NVIDIA option.

 Scaleway comes closest in terms of breadth.
 It offers managed Kubernetes, serverless functions, object storage, managed databases, message queues (with SQS/SNS protocol compatibility), transactional email, and AI inference APIs.
-Open Telekom Cloud also covers a wide range but with a more enterprise-oriented approach.
+T Cloud Public also covers a wide range but with a more enterprise-oriented approach.

-Most providers offer managed Kubernetes: OVHcloud, Scaleway, Gcore, Open Telekom Cloud, IONOS, UpCloud, and StackIT.
+Most providers offer managed Kubernetes: OVHcloud, Scaleway, Gcore, T Cloud Public, IONOS, UpCloud, and STACKIT.
 Hetzner does not offer managed Kubernetes but is a popular choice for self-managed clusters using k3s or similar tools.

 For features like advanced serverless ecosystems (Step Functions, EventBridge), proprietary databases (DynamoDB, Cosmos DB, BigQuery), or deep IAM systems, there is no direct EU equivalent today.
 You can self-host open source alternatives (e.g., MinIO for S3, CockroachDB for distributed SQL, Temporal for orchestration) or use a hybrid approach with a US hyperscaler sovereign cloud for specific services.